 When a second mortgage is used wisely, it creates many exciting financial opportunities for the homeowner.
 But you need to be disciplined and plan things out so that the use of your equity results in a profit so that your financial situation is improved.

-If you do enough planning on how to use your equity wisely, a second mortgage can be used to greatly increase your net worth over time.
+If you do enough planning on how to use your equity wisely, a 2nd mortgage loan can be used to greatly increase your net worth over time.

 How to Make the Most of a 2nd Mortgage Loan Transaction